Macalda di Scaletta: Lineage

-Her family was of very humble social extraction, and initially experienced distressed economic conditions, from which they would be able to free themselves thanks to an unstoppable social rise, whose apex was reached by Macalda.
-Her great-grandmother led her miserable existence exposed to the weather ("under the sun and the rain") in front of the Porta Judaeorum of Messina, where she sold food from a stall in the open.
-With this very modest activity, the woman succeeded not only in making ends meet but also saving up some money.
+Her family initially experienced distressed economic conditions, from which they would be able to free themselves, due to a social rise whose apex would be reached by Macalda.
+Her great-grandmother led her existence exposed to the weather ("under the sun and the rain") in front of the Porta Judaeorum of Messina, where she sold food from a stall in the open.
+With this activity, the woman succeeded not only in making ends meet, but also in saving up some money.

 Social and political rise

 Grandfather

-Son of the itinerant food vendor was Matteo Selvaggio ("who was surnamed 'savage'"), who became Macalda's grandfather.
-In the early 13th century, during the Swabian period, he was no more than a servant or a simple soldier employed by the custodian of the state palace of Scaletta, a stronghold built to control traffic on the road that led to Messina from the south, coming from Catania and Syracuse.
+The son of the itinerant food vendor was Matteo Selvaggio ("who was surnamed 'savage'").
+He became Macalda's grandfather.
+In the early 13th century, during the Swabian period, he was a servant or soldier employed by the custodian of the state palace of Scaletta, a stronghold built to control traffic on the road that led to Messina from the south, coming from Catania and Syracuse.

 By 1220, after the castellan was dead, Matteo Selvaggio succeeded in being hired at his job by concession of Emperor Frederick II of Swabia.
-Matteo owed a further and decisive step forward to his fortunate discovery of treasure hidden inside his castle.
-Sloughing off the poverty in this way, he also wished to discard his dishonorable surname.
+Matteo owed a further step forward to his discovery of treasure hidden inside his castle.
+Sloughing off the poverty in this way, he also wished to discard his surname.
 Claiming the noble title of Scaletta, Matteo sought to sanction his new advancement in status.
 His economic progress allowed him the possibility to send his son Giovanni to study law.

 Giovanni di Scaletta, Macalda's father

 This privilege of studies, as Neocastro wrote, was able to confer great prestige upon anyone who accomplished it.
-Thus it was that without fail Giovanni opened up wider horizons and new opportunities, including the royal road of a highly placed marriage, sealed with a Sicilian noblewoman of the house of Cottone.
-From this marriage two children were born in the castle of Scaletta: the firstborn was Matteo II, followed circa 1240 by his sister Macalda.
+Thus it was that without fail that Giovanni opened up horizons and new opportunities, including the royal road of a highly placed marriage, sealed with a Sicilian noblewoman of the house of Cottone.
+From this marriage, two children were born in the castle of Scaletta: the firstborn was Matteo II, followed circa 1240 by his sister Macalda.